Basic Facts About Homelessness: New York City

 • In recent years, homelessness in New York City has reached the highest level since the Great Depression of the 1930s.

-• 119,320 NYC schoolchildren experienced homelessness at some point during the 2022–2023 school year, representing more than 11% of all NYC public schoolkids.
+• More than 146,000 NYC schoolchildren experienced homelessness at some point during the 2023–2024 school year, representing one in eight children attending city schools.

 • The primary reason people in NYC become homeless is the lack of affordable housing.
 Surveys of homeless families have identified the following major immediate, triggering causes of homelessness in NYC: eviction; doubled-up or severely overcrowded housing; domestic violence; job loss; and hazardous housing conditions.